Q - What are the Unified Auditions?

 Show/rehearsal conflict: If you still anticipate a conflict with your current performance schedule, you can submit a brief note with your application outlining your special circumstances (please include name of performance theatre company and availability).
 The Review Committee will take any reasonable request for working actors (those in daytime productions) into consideration when assigning audition slots.
 However, such requests cannot always be accommodated.
 The organizers reserve the right to verify any special requests before making considerations.

 Daytime Work Conflict: While some companies attending the auditions have only weekend or evening performances/rehearsals, many companies attending the auditions hold daytime shows and or rehearsals and expect actors to be available during weekday daytime hours if cast.
 If you are interested in working with these companies you need to demonstrate your availability for daytime shows/rehearsals by being available for daytime auditions.
 For anyone applying for the Unified Auditions, it is recommended that you plan to request the day off from work.
 However, a half-day may also work if you are living and or working within the greater Atlanta area.
 Generally actors need between 2-4 hours for these auditions which includes travel time, warm-up time and audition time.
-Letters of acceptance/rejection will be emailed in early February allowing you plenty of time to arrange your schedule and request time off from work as needed.
+Letters of acceptance/rejection will be emailed at least 6 weeks before the audition days, allowing you plenty of time to arrange your schedule and request time off from work as needed.

 Q - I am considering omitting my song because I have a lot of musical theatre credits already and many of the companies in town already know my work.
 Do you think this is a good idea?